woossi0/suite/docs/usermanual/source/installation/mac/index.rst

 New Installation
 ----------------

-.. warning:: If upgrading from version 2.x, please see the section on :ref:`installation.osx.v3`.
+.. note:: If you are upgrading from a previous version, jump to the section entitled :ref:`installation.osx.upgrade`.

 #.
 Double click to mount the :file:`OpenGeoSuite.dmg` file.
 Inside the mounted image, double click on :file:`OpenGeo Suite.mpkg`